alalng/usc_ctf_team_server_bot/README.md

 # usc_ctf_team_server_bot
+- Discord bot used to verify USC students through email
-For internal use on the USC CTF team's discord server
+- For internal use on the USC CTF team's discord server
+- Currently still in development